 Staff must follow the procedures outlined in this policy, for every off-site activity.
-The off-site activity information is available in Canvas at Rooks Heath and with the Admin Assistant, in the main office at Earlsmead.
+All off-site activity forms are kept in the Associate Headteacher's office at Rooks Heath and with the Admin Assistant, in the main office at Earlsmead.